jarenmcdonald1/lets-talk-decap-cms/src/pages/index.md

 subheading: Registered Speech-Language Pathologist
 mainpitch:
   title: About Me
-  description: As a qualified and registered professional, I bring the benefit of
+  description: A qualified and registered professional with 30+ years of
-    my 30+ years of Speech-Language Pathology experience to meeting a client's communication needs.
-I hold a Bachelor of Arts in Communicative Disorders and a Master of Arts in Speech Pathology.
-In addition, I have maintained my Certification of Clinical Competence with the American Speech-Language-Hearing Association (ASHA) and am registered with the College of Speech and Hearing Professionals of British Columbia (CSHPBC).
-    This has granted me with numerous opportunities in my role as the Clinical Educator/Supervisor for many SLP students completing their Masters' degrees.
+    Speech-Language Pathology experience ready to meet every client's communication needs!
 description: ---
 intro:
   blurbs: